linusthe3rd/strife25.github.io/about/index.md

 ### About

-I am a software developer that currently works with Interactive Intelligence and lives in Quincy, MA.
+I am a software developer that currently works with Interactive Intelligence and lives in Chicago, IL.

 You can usually find me around the web under the handle of "strife25".